Try our example SDK code.

 if (customerToFind.getCount() == 0) {

-System.out.println("This email address has not been registered.");
+System.out.println("This email address is not registered.");

 } else {